 “I think we haven’t even touched on The Continental,” Stahelski said.
 “That would be my comment on that.
 I think we have at least three seasons of TV.”

-The creators of assumed they were focused on making movies for a while.
-After the success of John Wick: Chapter 2, Lionsgate and Starz presented the possibility to expand the franchise into the television realm as well.
+While the creators were focused on making movies for a while, after the success of John Wick: Chapter 2, Lionsgate and Starz presented the possibility to expand the franchise into the television realm as well.

 “The studio approached us after the second movie did fairly well that they said they were interested in pursuing something like that, which we were happy to oblige,” Stahelski confirmed.